Navigating the Devo app

 Gauge meters indicating the current average levels of ingestion in terms of events per second and data volume per second.
 The gauges are color-coded with green, yellow, and red to indicate how current ingest levels compare to the maximum levels over a recent period.
 The percentages inside each gauge indicate where the current average value sits as compared to the recent minimum and maximum values.
 For example, 90% indicates that the current level is close to the recent maximum, 10% indicates a current level closer to the recent minimum, and 50% indicates that the current value sits between the minimum and maximum values.

-Use the variable time period selectors to modify the periods compared.
+Use the variable time period selectors to modify the periods compared, then click the refresh button to apply it.

 Top 10 (Last 24h)